 Corporate idea transmission and office interaction can take various forms depending on the sensitivity of the information.
-It also outlines the interoffice corporate communication channels which help uphold the culture.
-The process entails sharing information across different levels from management and get feedback.
+It also outlines the interoffice corporate communication channels that help uphold the culture.
+The process entails sharing information across different levels of management and getting feedback.
 It thus eases the governing structure of an organization and facilitates a smooth operation.

 Benefits of Internal Communications